msp166/squanchbot/README.md

 # squanchbot
-*Just say say what's in your squanch and people will understand* ~Rick Sanchez C-137
+*Just say what's in your squanch and people will understand* ~Rick Sanchez C-137

 This is a bot for [discord](https://discordapp.com) written in javascript for the [Node.js](https://nodejs.org) platform.
 It was created for the use of a small personal server.
 Its main functionality is playing user defined audio clips in voice chat, but it also has a few other functions.